-When you are accused of a crime, the police will often work to get you to confess to the charges -even if you didn’t actually do it.
-That’s why it’s common for Vista criminal lawyers to help clients who have made false confessions.
-There are many techniques used to get people to confess to crimes and this article covers the two most common methods.
-The best way to avoid falling prey to one of these tricks is to contact a Vista defense attorney as soon as you learn that you are being investigated for a crime.
+When you are accused of a crime, the police will often work on to coaxing a confession -even if you didn’t actually do it.
+That’s why it’s common for criminal lawyers to help clients who have made false confessions.
+There are many techniques used coaxing a confession to crimes and this article covers the two most common methods.
+The best way to avoid falling prey to one of these tricks is to contact a defense attorney as soon as you learn that you are being investigated for a crime.

 The Reid Technique (AKA Good Cop/Bad Cop)

-This is by far the best known interrogation method as it is so commonly featured in TV shows and movies and has even become a recognized writing trope.
+This is by far the best known of police intimidation techniques because it is so commonly featured in TV shows and movies and has even become a recognized writing trope.
 Essentially, an officer is aggressive to the suspect, who the officer will insist is guilty of the crime, intimidating them so they feel pressure to confess.
-After the initial intimidation, another officer (or sometimes the same one) is friendly, offering a kind voice who wants to help the suspect by taking their confession so they can go home, face lesser charges, feel unburdened, etc. Between the two techniques, the suspect is intimidated and then comforted, coaxing them into confessing to avoid further intimidation and to help out the good cop.
+After the initial intimidation, another officer (or sometimes the same one) is friendly, offering a kind voice who wants to help the suspect by taking their confession so they can go home, face lesser charges, feel unburdened, etc. Between the two police intimidation techniques, the suspect is scared and then comforted, coaxing a confession from the defendant in order to avoid further intimidation and/or to help out the good cop who helped him.